borntofrappe/game-development/07 Pokemon/StateStack/README.md

 Notice how the code uses `ipairs`, to guarantee the order described in the stack.

-### Push, pop
+### Push and pop

 To add and remove states from the stack, the class defines two additional functions:

-1. `:push(state)` adds the input state as the last element of the states' table
+1. `:push(state)` adds the input state as the last element of the stack

 2. `:pop()` removes the last element from the states' table

-In addition to the addition/removal of a state, the functions are also responsible to call the necessary functions describing the lifecycle of individual states.
+Beyond adding or removing a state, the functions are also responsible to call the functions describing the lifecycle of individual states.
 Consider how the individual states go through a series of phases:

 - init